Mannheim Road: Route description

 Mannheim Road skirts along the eastern edge of O'Hare International Airport; numerous airport hotels and rental car services are located on the street near the airport.
 One major landmark of Mannheim Road is the Allstate Arena at the intersection of Mannheim Road and Lunt Avenue in Rosemont.
 Mannheim Road is known for its distinctive utility poles erected on the east side beginning at North Avenue.
 These poles are rectangular instead of cylindrical and have diagonal crossarms with street lights at the ends of some of them.

 There is a Metra station on the Milwaukee District West Line at Mannheim Road; in addition, Amtrak's Illinois Zephyr and Carl Sandburg and Metra's BNSF Line has a stop on La Grange Road in La Grange.
 Mannheim Road rises over a couple of freight railroad yards before skirting along the eastern edge of O'Hare Airport: Union Pacific's Proviso rail yard and CPKC's Bensenville railroad yard.
 At the northern descent of the latter, the road goes under the Tri-State Tollway.
 In Stone Park, US Route 20 branches off west on Lake Street.

-There's also a school district on the left side of the street named Mannheim School District 83 on the intersection of Grand Avenue and Mannheim Road itself in Franklin Park.
-North Avenue also dips under Mannheim Road in Melrose Park.
+There is also a school district on the left side of the street named Mannheim School District 83 on the intersection of Grand Avenue and Mannheim Road itself in Franklin Park.
+North Avenue also passes under Mannheim Road in Melrose Park.

 In the southwest suburbs, the street (under the name LaGrange Road) acts as the main commercial street for the suburb of Orland Park, the area's major commercial center.
 The road continues as a major commercial arterial for Frankfort, where it veers southwest past Route 30 and continues south through Green Garden Township under various signage before picking up Route 52 south of Andres, in Peotone Township, from where it continues to its final termination at IL Route 102 in Bourbonnais.